 Seeing & Looking

-Making a photograph, we want to share an important experience.
-Here, I want a viewer to feel emotions.
+Making a photograph, we want to share our powerful experiences.
 The camera used, where the photo was taken, and whether or not it was manipulated do not matter.
 The emotional truth does.
 As a photographer, to make original work, I want to touch a small river of truth in ways not wholly grasped in the past.

 Photos and Writings by Jim Austin Jimages